Trial of Oscar Pistorius: Verdict

 The court's verdict, which was arrived at unanimously by the judge and her two assessors, was delivered by Masipa over two days.
 On 11 September, she dismissed much of the state's circumstantial evidence, while also describing Pistorius as a "very poor witness".
 She said the state had not proved beyond a reasonable doubt that Pistorius was guilty of premeditated murder and also ruled out dolus eventualis, i.e. common murder, accepting that "he did not subjectively foresee this as a possibility, that he would kill the person behind the door, let alone the deceased as he thought she was in the bedroom".

-However, Masipa also said a reasonable person in the same circumstances would have "foreseen the possibility that if he fired four shots whoever was behind the toilet [door] might be struck and die as a result".
+Masipa also said a reasonable person in the same circumstances would have "foreseen the possibility that if he fired four shots whoever was behind the toilet [door] might be struck and die as a result".
 She said Pistorius "failed to take any steps to avoid the death", "acted too hastily and used excessive force" and his actions were clearly negligent.

-On 12 September the judge found Pistorius not guilty of murder but guilty of the culpable homicide of Steenkamp and guilty of reckless endangerment with a firearm at a restaurant in a separate incident.
+On 12 September, the judge found Pistorius not guilty of murder but guilty of the culpable homicide of Steenkamp and guilty of reckless endangerment with a firearm at a restaurant in a separate incident.
 He was found not guilty of the charges relating to discharging a firearm through the sunroof of a car and illegal possession of ammunition.
 The trial was adjourned until 13 October 2014 for sentencing, and Pistorius was granted an extension of his bail.